oehrlis/oci-sec-ws/lab/ex00/1x00-Exercise.md

 ![Cloud Shell 05](../../images/cloud-shell-private-network-05.jpg)

-### Step 3: Configure Autonomus Database ACL to allow Cloud Shell connections
+### Step 3: Configure Autonomous Database ACL to allow Cloud Shell connections

 Get our Cloud Shell IP address.
 When no value is returned, the wrong network is active.
 Example for cloud shell IP address 138.2.168.154.